Pencil Drawing Supply Review

 To create the 3D illusion, I wrote a guide on how to draw the illusion of depth.
 It includes 15 methods to create depth, and it has MANY examples for you to explore.

-*ALL art supplies in this article are owned & used by me.
+*ALL art supplies in this article are owned and used by me.